irata-gmbh/vscode-time-tracking/README.md

 * `timeTracking.autoTrack`: Enable/disable automatic time tracking when a file is opened
 * `timeTracking.idleThreshold`: Time in seconds before considering the user idle
-* `timeTracking.databasePath`: Path to the SQLite database file (default: `~/time-tracking.sql`)
+* `timeTracking.csvFilePath`: Path to the CSV file for storing time tracking data (default: `~/time-tracking.csv`)

 ## Data Storage

-The extension stores all time tracking data in a SQLite database:
+The extension stores all time tracking data in a CSV file:

-- The default database location is `~/time-tracking.sql`
+- The default file location is `~/time-tracking.csv`
-- You can change the database location in the extension settings
+- You can change the file location in the extension settings
-- Data is automatically saved to the database when sessions end
+- Data is automatically saved to the file when sessions end
+- The CSV format allows for easy viewing and editing with spreadsheet applications
-- The database can be backed up like any other file on your system
+- The file can be backed up like any other file on your system

 ## Commands